jgoizueta/grassgis/README.md

 end
 ```

-To avoid having to prepend each command with `grapss.` you can
+To avoid having to prepend each command with `grass.` you can
 use the `session` method like this:

 ```ruby